Skip to main content

 Framing Note

-This is a tool-use and reconciliation pattern — not RAG.
-The model calls structured tools that execute deterministic scoring logic against a pre-built regulatory snapshot and return ranked, explainable results.
+This is a tool-use, reconciliation, and lineage-tracing pattern — not RAG.
+The model calls structured tools that execute deterministic scoring and lookup logic against a pre-built regulatory snapshot and return ranked, explainable results.
+The NIC enrichment pipeline runs at startup and writes enriched data to the JSON cache, so subsequent tool calls are fast in-memory lookups.

 -